 Students may add or drop a course up until the Last Date to Add/Drop, as published on the official university calendar.
-Students who drop a course are not charged for it and no mention of the course will be made on his or her official transcript.
+Students who drop a course, by the Add/Drop date, are not charged for it and no mention of the course will be made on his or her official transcript.

-Students may withdraw from a course after the Last Date to Drop up through the Last Date to Withdraw - generally one week after Mid-Term Exams week.
+Students may withdraw from a course after the Last Date to Drop up through the Last Date to Withdraw, listed on the Academic Calendar - generally one week after Mid-Term Exams week.
 After the Last Date to Withdraw, the student must complete the course.